How to Find and Use Academic Journal Rankings When Choosing Where to Submit

 Common Mistakes Researchers Make With Journal Rankings

 - Comparing impact factors across different fields.
-A journal with an impact factor of 3 in mathematics is not comparable to a journal with an impact factor of 3 in molecular biology.
+A journal with an impact factor of 3 in mathematics isn't comparable to a journal with an impact factor of 3 in molecular biology.
 Always compare rankings within the same subject category.

 - Treating rankings as the only factor.
 Rankings measure historical citation impact, not current editorial quality, turnaround time, or fit with your specific paper.
 Use them as one input among several.